-Last summer, a report by the National Obesity Forum (NOF) and Public Health Collaboration (PHC) accused the major public health bodies of colluding with the food industry to promote high-carb, low-fat diets that, the NOF claims, are failing to tackle the UK’s growing obesity crisis.
+A report by the National Obesity Forum (NOF) and Public Health Collaboration (PHC) accused the major public health bodies of colluding with the food industry to promote high-carb, low-fat diets that, the NOF claims, are failing to tackle the UK’s growing obesity crisis

 The chairman of the NOF, Professor David Haslam, has seen first hand the failure of these eating guidelines: ‘As a clinician, treating patients all day every day, I quickly realised that these high-carbohydrate, low-fat diets were deeply flawed,’ he says.
 ‘Current efforts have failed – the proof being that obesity levels are higher than they have ever been, and show no chance of reducing, despite the best efforts of government and scientists.’